nikitahl/sidebar-navigation-for-wpbakery/README.md

   * Hide the description under elements in the Add Element panel.
   * Reduce spacing between elements in the Add Element panel for a more compact view.
   * Make the page view area shrink or stay the same width when the sidebar is opened.
+  * Set sidebar position to the right.
+  * Page Structure panel for a quick overview of the page's structure.

 ## Installation
 The plugin is available on the [WordPress plugin repository](https://wordpress.org/plugins/sidebar-navigation-for-wpbakery/).
 You can install it directly from the WordPress dashboard.